JustPlainSneaky/hello-world/README.md

-# hello-world
+# ReadMe
-First github hello world

-Hi hows it going this is pretty cool way to make changes.
+This a better example using ListViews and databases.
+May have to use a lot from this to help us.
+Craig